FuriosaAI

 What unique strengths does each company contribute to this partnership?
 How do these strengths complement each other?

 Also, ASUS has close, long-standing relationships with companies providing everything from core components to PCBs.
-So we’ve also worked together to help Furiosa find the right suppliers for both WARBOY and their second generation chip that’s launching this year.
+So we’ve also worked together to help Furiosa find the right suppliers for both this Gen 1 Vision NPU and their second-generation chip that’s launching this year.

 Could you share your insights on WARBOY as a product and its significance in the partnership?

-WARBOY’s ability to run a variety of computer vision tasks makes it particularly suitable for deployment in edge servers.
+The Gen 1 NPU's ability to run a variety of computer vision tasks makes it particularly suitable for deployment in edge servers.
 These include use cases like smart camera systems in factories to detect workplace safety issues or help with quality control on a production line.
-Edge servers are a booming sector of the total server market and WARBOY can play a key role.
+Edge servers are a booming sector of the total server market and this NPU can play a key role.

 ASUS2